LechintanTudor/sparsey/README.md

     }
 }

-// Adds the Velocity of an entity to its Position. fn update_position(mut pos: CompMut<Position>, vel: Comp<Velocity>) {
+// Adds the Velocity of each entity to its Position. fn update_position(mut pos: CompMut<Position>, vel: Comp<Velocity>) {
     for (mut pos, vel) in (&mut pos, &vel).iter() {
         pos.0 += vel.0;